In yet another tragic mining accident, a mine worker has been killed in at the Baralaba North mine west of Gladstone.

 Former mineworkers at the Baralaba North mine have stated that the site did not have adequate emergency response capabilities after budget cuts to site emergency response.
 Workers said, “Ambulance workers were only required for day shift activities and were on-call at night.”
 Workers also stated that they had attempted to form a ‘safety committee on the site but “the company wasn’t interested.”
 We have contacted the company for comment.

-Jack Gerdes, a 27-year-old man passed away at approximately 2 am following the fatal accident.
+Jack Gerdes, a 27-year-old man passed away at approximately 1.30 am following the fatal accident.
 It is believed that Mr Gerdes became caught between the body of the excavator and the safety rails of the stairs, sustaining injuries as the stairs descended.
-At this point, it remains unclear as to how this sequence of events occurred and this remains the focus of the investigation.
+It is believed Mr Gerdes had been accessing a hydraulic stair relief valve when he became entangled in the stair as it ascended.
+Read more here on the latest findings.

 The Baralaba North Mine is located approximately 5km north of the township of Baralaba.
 It is an open-cut mining operation that uses truck and excavator methods.

-We are uncertain as to the causal factors of this accident at this stage but will update further information as it becomes available.
+We are uncertain as to similar incidents in Queensland.
 We note that in 2018 at a WA mine an operator was killed after being crushed between a hydraulic access ladder and handrail of a face shovel.
-At this stage, we are investigating the circumstances of the Baralaba incident with the mine operator to seek to identify if the same equipment was being used.
-Details of the investigation are here

 Read more Mining Safety News